 She sat in front of me, exuberantly recalling all she’s accomplishing.
 She described great things—things that included loving Jesus and loving others, using her gifts and glorifying God.
 As I listened, I rejoiced with her as she told me about all the women she was reaching and teaching.
 I thought about God’s kindness as she reviewed her life story, explaining why she knows all the things that she does.
 And I grew thankful knowing that she was caring for women in such particular ways.

-But there was another side to this that made me sad—not about the work God is using her to do or the gifts he’s cultivating within her.
+But there was another side to this that gave me pause—not about the work God is using her to do or the gifts he’s cultivating within her.
 Quite the opposite, in fact.
 By God’s grace, I rejoice in her discipleship efforts and what God is using her to do.
 I rejoice that she’s serving in beautiful places and in admirable ways.
 But on the other hand, it was clear that before she walked out of my office, she wanted to make sure that I knew all she was doing.
-It was clear that her sharing came from a place of insecurity.
+It seemed that her sharing came from a place of insecurity.

 We’ve all been on both sides of this conversation; and the problem with this scenario is multifaceted.